 Descriptions of funded research projects and their products and data are available on the website of the National Climate Change and Wildlife Science Center (NCCWSC).

 To continue to the NW CSC project information pages, pleaseclick here.

-Since fiscal year 2011, the NW CSC has allocated $5 million to support research projects in the following categories (most projects address more than one science theme).
-Please click on each graph below to enlarge the image:
+Since fiscal year 2011, the NW CSC has allocated $5 million to support research projects in the following categories (most projects address more than one science theme):